andrewc272/portfolio-blogSite/PROJECT.md

 1. soft skills and communication

 Although there is a little bit of fluff in here I think this will do for now because I am early career I plan to really lean into a porfolio technical skills and educaiton but I will attempt to include a littl bit of all of these elements.

+## Part 2: theDesign

+Now is the time to come up with a design.
+In order to do this process I will try to think of 10 different wireframes that I can quickly sketch out. then I will get some opinions from others on which design they think is best and run each through the elements i learned from research to come up with a final 2 designs.
+I will then create simple templates of the design in something like figma or toddle and then do further testing to finalize the design.